 - The Gadfly: Not above playfully messing around with devils, demons and basically everybody.

-- Nice Guy: Will happily chat with and act graciously towards devils, so long as they are good people, even though he considers them blasphemous.
+- Nice Guy: Will happily chat with and act graciously towards devils so long as they are considered decent people by Minato, though he still considers them blasphemous.

 TiamatThe Mother of Dragons and the Mistress of the Storming Seas.

 - Attack of the 50-Foot Whatever: Though she's not actually as large as Nidhogg.